chtrembl/azure-cloud/petstore/15-build-logic-app-to-send-email-when-message-received-in-service-bus/README.md

 Next you can configure your AKS Cluster and PetStoreOrderService

 Locate your petstoreorderservice-deployment-everything-enabled.yml and inspect it.
-FOr reference here is the file I am using https://github.com/chtrembl/azure-cloud/blob/main/manifests/petstoreorderservice-deployment-everything-enabled.yml.
+For reference here is the file I am using https://github.com/chtrembl/azure-cloud/blob/main/manifests/petstoreorderservice-deployment-everything-enabled.yml.

 You will need to make sure your passing in ``` ${PETSTOREORDERSERVICE_EMAIL_TOPIC_CONNECTION_STRING}``` and ```${PETSTOREORDERSERVICE_SUBSCRIPTION_ID}``` accordingly.